Githubnath/Nath_Microsystems/README.md

 ## About US

 Nath Microsystems is a tech firm; that offers a wide range of affordable web design, software development and marketing services.
 Nath Microsystems develops, design and deploy websites and software applications.
-Such as: Responsive websites, E - commerce websites, Block chain websites etc.<br><br>My duties include; development and deployment of software applications, Testing and improving the design of websites, maintaining the appearance of websites by enforcing content standards, designing visual imagery for websites and ensuring that they are in line with branding for clients
+Such as: Responsive websites, E - commerce websites, Block chain websites etc.<br><br>Our Services include; development and deployment of software applications, Testing and improving the design of websites, maintaining the appearance of websites by enforcing content standards, designing visual imagery for websites and ensuring that they are in line with branding for clients

 ## Porfolio

-This Website it one of our projects, in this  repository, you get the source code and files for this  website.
+This Website it one of our projects; In this repository, you get the source code and files for this  website.
 The website is built using HTML, CSS, and JavaScript.

 ## Description